 Based in the Washington, DC area, the organization is managed by an Executive Director and governed by a nine-member board of directors in accordance with organizational by-laws.
 Our work is supported via state membership dues, sponsorship contributions, and governmental and foundation investments.

-- Melinda Stanley, Vice-Chair, Educational Technology Consultant, Kansas State Office of Education
+- Melinda Stanley, Chair, Educational Technology Consultant, Kansas State Office of Education

 - Laurence Cocco, Director, Office of Educational Technology, New Jersey Department of Education

-- Peter Drescher, Educational Technology Coordinator, Vermont Department of Education
+- Peter Drescher, Educational Technology Coordinator, Vermont Agency of Education

 - Karen Kahan, Director, Educational Technology, Texas Education Agency

-- Neill Kimrey, Director, Educational Technology, North Carolina Department of Public Instruction
+- Neill Kimrey, Director of Digital Teaching and Learning, North Carolina Department of Public Instruction

 The SETDA Board of Directors adopted a strategic planning framework in October 2012 to guide the association's activities and services over the next three years.